bobbjedi/cursor-ai-installer/README.md

 ![Cursor AI Logo](https://cursor.so/favicon.ico)

-A one-command installer for Cursor AI code editor on Linux systems.
-Automates the download, installation, and desktop integration of the latest Cursor AppImage.
+A one-command installer for the Cursor AI code editor on Linux systems.
+Automatically downloads the latest stable AppImage release, verifies its integrity, installs it system-wide, sets up a desktop launcher with an icon, and creates a terminal command alias.
+Ensures seamless updates and desktop integration for an AI-powered coding experience.

 ## Features